 Every swimmer must have a supporting paddler, this paddler may be provided by the event organiser or by the swimmer themselves (prior notification required).
-All paddlers should be experienced; it is preferred although not compulsory that paddlers should hold the Swim Event Safety Award (SESA) or BCU 1-2 star award.
+All paddlers should be experienced; it is compulsory that paddlers should hold the Swim Event Safety Award (SESA) or BCU 1-2 star award.
 Full details of all paddlers and swimmers including their combination will be kept with event organisers.

 Equip themselves according to the weather conditions and ensure their boat is in good working order.

 Wear the provided numbered bright marshal bib and display the Alpha Flag at all times during the event.

 Ensure a whistle, is at hand and easily accessible at all times during the event.

 Wear the provided lanyard with emergency phone numbers and have a course map at hand at all times during the event.

 Have a mobile phone (number to be provided to organisers pre event.)
 The team leader paddler will have radio contact to the land crew and rib safety.

 If issued with a radio ensure it is on the correct channel (9), switched on and within its water proof cover.
 This will enable contact with the ribs and land based marshals.

 Paddlers will be expected to work well in the relevant team(s) IE: swimmer, paddler and organiser team(s).

 Communicate effectively with other paddlers enabling them to position themselves in the most convenient place in order to support their swimmer.